jhan0317/sys6018-competition-blogger-characteristics/README.txt

 # Code
 # new_blog_script.py: Reads in the raw dataset and conducts basic text analysis
 # data_cleaning.py: Reads in the raw dataset and conducts data prepocessing
-# tfidf.R: Reads in the raw dataset and calculates the term frequency-inverse document frequency.
+# tfidf.R: Reads in the raw dataset and calculates the term frequency-inverse document frequency
 # linear_model.py: Reads in the cleaned data and tfidf data.
-Builds the final model.
+Builds the final model

 # Final_submission